 - To avoid following ann embarrassing command, Shigaraki just disintegrates his stick so no one can see what number he is.

-- After several rounds Kurogiri's been wrecked by absolutely everyone and is wearing a ball gag, an antennae headband, fake wings, nipple tassels, and a strap on.
+- After several rounds Kurogiri's been wrecked by absolutely everyone and is wearing a ball gag, an antennae headband, fake wings, nipple tassels, and a penis sheath.
 Shigaraki actually has to be the one to explain to him that no one is expecting him to actually wear all of that all day.